CentLinux

 If you found this guide on adding PXE UEFI support to your Linux PXE server helpful and need more advanced assistance, I’m here to help.
 I offer professional services to configure UEFI boot options and optimize your PXE server setup.
 Visit my Fiverr profile for more details and to get started: Linux System Support.
 Let’s make your PXE server configuration smooth and effective!

-21 thoughts on “Add PXE UEFI Support in Linux PXE Server”
+21 responses to “Add PXE UEFI Support in Linux PXE Server”

 NBP filename is grubx64.efi